radhikaa-joshi/InventorySystem/README.md

-# InventorySystem
-A console-based Inventory Management System in Core Java.
-Allows adding products, updating quantity, searching products, and displaying stock reports.
-Built only with arrays and Core Java concepts, without file handling or collection framework.
+# 📦 Inventory Management System (Core Java)

+A simple **console-based Inventory Management System** built using **Core Java**.
+This project demonstrates how to manage a small inventory using **arrays** to store products and their quantities, without file handling or collection classes.

+## 🚀 Features
+- Add new product with ID, name, and quantity
+- Update stock quantity
+- Search for a product by ID
+- Display all products in stock
+- Exit safely

+## 💻 Technologies Used
+- Java (Core Java)
+- Arrays
+- Switch-Case, Loops, and Conditionals